itspriddle/josh.fail/_posts/2007/2007-07-03-calling-dell-support.markdown

 to get me a new power supply.
 This is more or less the conversation we had:

 > **Me:** Hi, the power supply on my laptop is broken.
-I'd like to see if that is covered by my warrantee and if I can get a new one.
+I'd like to see if that is covered by my warranty and if I can get a new one.

 > **Dell:** The power supply?